 Under the Environmental Noise Regulations 2006 (S.I.
 No. 140 of 2006), Dublin City Council, being a designated ‘Noise Mapping Body’ is required to review and revise where appropriate noise maps for all road sound sources within their area.
 The revised individual maps are set out below, along with a detailed report on the revised population exposure statistics.
 For this round of ‘Noise Mapping’ Irish Rail and the Rail Procurement Agency have produced maps for Rail and LUAS sources respectively.

-The production of the revised noise maps is the first step in the review of the Dublin Agglomeration Noise Action Plan 2008-2013 which is to be completed by July 2013.
+The production of the revised noise maps is the first step in the review of the Dublin Agglomeration Noise Action Plan 2008-2013.

 To view noise contours from road traffic sources for the whole of the Dublin Agglomeration, click on either of the four files below.
 All values are in decibels - dB(A).The contours will be displayed in Google Earth so it is therefore necessary to have Google Earth installed on your computer.